Richmond’s Local Outbreak Management Plan

-Our Local Outbreak Prevention and Control Plan (pdf, 2.3 MB) explains how we will support all of our residents, communities and businesses to understand and follow public health advice to prevent and control the spread of coronavirus.
+Our Local Outbreak Management Plan (pdf, 2.3 MB) explains how we will support all of our residents, communities and businesses to understand and follow public health advice to prevent and control the spread of coronavirus.
 This includes advice to have a test if you develop symptoms and if you test positive for COVID-19, to help trace people who you have been in contact with via NHS Test and Trace so that they can then self-isolate and help prevent further spread of infection.

 We also publish the number of cases of coronavirus in the borough each week.

 What the Local Outbreak Plan means for us

 To help local groups and voluntary sector organisations ensure they are COVID-19 ready, when they reopen, we have prepared a number of additional tools:

 Being 'COVID-19' ready seminar